Swisslog

-Swisslog Holding AG is a globally active Swiss company specializing in integrated automation solutions for warehouses, distribution centers and hospitals.
-It is headquartered in Buchs/Aarau, Switzerland.
-Swisslog has 2,500 employees in approximately 20 countries and had revenues of 620.8 million euros in 2015.
-The company is part of the KUKA Group, a Chinese robotics and automation solutions supplier.
+Swisslog Holding AG is a globally active Swiss company specializing in automation for warehouses, distribution centers and hospitals.
+It is headquartered in Buchs/Aargau, Switzerland.
+Swisslog has 3,000 employees in approximately 20 countries and had revenues of 620.8 million euros in 2015.
+The company is part of the KUKA Group, a Chinese-owned robotics and automation solutions supplier.
 Until July 2015, Swisslog was listed on the SIX Swiss Exchange.

 Area of operations

-Swisslog is organized into two divisions: